Wisconsin Supreme Court questions timing of redistricting challenge seeking new maps for 2024

 “I don't see that as a partisan issue,” Gaber said.

-Chief Justice Annette Ziegler, another conservative, expressed concern about the court being asked to overturn its ruling from last year enacting the maps currently in place.
+Chief Justice Annette Ziegler, another conservative, expressed concern about the court being asked to overturn its ruling from last year enacting the maps.

 “Is there any end to this litigation?”
 Ziegler asked.

-Arguments began shortly before 9 a.m. and were slated to run all morning.
-The court was expected to issue its ruling no later than early in 2024.
+The court was expected to issue its ruling no later than early 2024.
 The state elections commission has said maps must be in place by March 15 if the new districts are to be in play for the 2024 elections.

-Democratic voters who filed the lawsuit heard by the court Tuesday argue that the maps passed in 2022, which vary little from those drawn in 2011, are unconstitutionally "unsalvageable" and must be struck down and redrawn.
-The Legislature counters that Democrats are exercising "raw political power" and trying to take advantage of the new liberal majority on the court to overturn its 2021 ruling that adopted the current maps.

-The Wisconsin Supreme Court has been controlled by liberal justices since Protasiewicz's election victory in April.
+The Wisconsin Supreme Court has been controlled by liberal justices since Protasiewicz took her seat in August after her April election victory.
 She called the GOP-drawn maps "unfair" and "rigged" during her campaign, leading Republicans to threaten to impeach her before she had even heard a case.
-Republican Assembly Speaker Robin Vos backed off, for now, but has kept the threat alive if she votes to strike down the maps.
+Republican Assembly Speaker Robin Vos backed off, but kept the threat alive if she votes to strike down the maps.

 Democrats want the court to strike down the legislative maps, draw new ones, and order elections under those maps for all 132 state lawmakers in 2024.
 If the court were to rule that way, the case would certainly be appealed to the U.S. Supreme Court and it's unclear whether there would be a ruling in time for the 2024 election.